I. Zhansugurov Literary Museum

 The I. Zhansugurov Literary Museum in Taldykorgan is a center for the study of the poet Ilyas Zhansugurov.
-The museum is situated in the Republic of Kazakhstan, Almaty region, Taldykorgan city, 239 Abay Street.
+The museum is situated at 239 Abay Street, Taldykorgan city, Almaty region in Kazakhstan.

 Description

 The museum was established in 1984 to celebrate the 90th anniversary of the poet's birth.

 The main purpose of the museum is to collect, store and provide materials related to the life and literary activities of the poet.
 The museum organizes excursions and evenings in memory of the poet regularly.
-Its collection contains 6073 items of scientific, auxiliary and museum significance.
+Its collection contains 6,073 items of scientific, auxiliary and museum significance.
 The fund contains manuscripts, photographs, books, personal belongings and the poet's study.